-- According to a study, the enteric nervous system, also known as the "second brain," regulates digestion, gut motility, and immune response and can operate independently of the central nervous system.
-(1)
+- The enteric nervous system, also known as the "second brain," regulates digestion, gut motility, and immune response (1).

-- In healthy adults, the rectum can hold up to 1 liter of feces and acts as a temporary holding area for feces before they are eliminated.
-(2)
+- The rectum can hold up to 1 liter of feces and acts as a temporary holding area for feces before they are eliminated.
+(2).

 Why is the digestive system crucial?
 The digestive system of a person is a complicated system.
 And, to be perfectly honest, there are times when it seems even more perplexing than that.
 After all, there are so many various components, processes, and activities occurring within the system that it can seem nearly impossible to keep track of everything at once.
 However, confusion starts to disappear fairly quickly once you are aware of a few basic facts about your digestive system.
 Check out these 11 fun facts about your digestive system that you might not know before.